Overview of Michigan Mortgages

 |County||Conforming Limit||FHA Limit|

-So, if you’re looking for a real bargain on a Michigan home in, say, Wayne County, a foreclosure auction may be an appealing option to you.
-Just know that some of the properties may be owner-occupied at the time of the auction.
+That means if you’re looking for a bargain on a Michigan home, a foreclosure auction may be an appealing option.
+Just keep in mind that some of the properties may be owner-occupied at the time of the auction.

 30-Year Fixed Mortgage Rates in Michigan

 Once you lock in your mortgage rate, it won’t change for the full 30-year term unless you decide to refinance your mortgage.
-And you’ll have 30 years to pay off the mortgage, unless you refinance or make prepayments that shorten the term.
+You’ll have 30 years to pay off the mortgage, unless you refinance or make prepayments that shorten the term.

 Michigan Jumbo Loan Rates

-As we mentioned, in most counties, any home loan that’s $417,000 or less is a “conforming loan.”
+As we mentioned, in most counties, any home loan that’s $726,200 or less is a "conforming loan."
 Loans exceeding that amount are considered jumbo loans and generally come with a higher interest rate.
 Why?
 Because if a bank is lending you an extra-large sum it wants some compensation for that extra risk.
+However, jumbo loans currently come with lower rates.

 Michigan ARM Loan Rates

-An adjustable-rate mortgage (ARM) is a mortgage whose rate can change (this usually means it will increase) during the mortgage term.
-After an introductory period of one, three, five, seven or 10 years (depending on the mortgage) the interest rate can go up.
+An adjustable-rate mortgage (ARM) is a mortgage where the rate can change during the mortgage term.
+Most ARMs are hybrid loans.
+That means after an introductory period of one, three, five, seven or 10 years (depending on the mortgage) the interest rate can go up or down, once a year.
+In general, most rates increase.
 The total increase is capped in the mortgage terms, but the rate jump, which will result in a jump in your monthly payments, can be a struggle if you haven’t budgeted for it.

 Michigan Mortgage Resources

-If you need a little help purchasing or holding on to a home in Michigan there are resources out there for you.
-Through the MI First Home loan program, the Michigan State Housing Development Authority (MSHDA) offers down payment assistance of up to $7,500.
+If you need a little help purchasing or holding on to a home in Michigan there are resources available.
+Through the MI Home Loan program, the Michigan State Housing Development Authority (MSHDA) offers down payment assistance of up to $7,500.
 A homebuyer education class is required.
 The assistance is available to first-time homebuyers across Michigan and repeat homebuyers in certain areas targeted for development.
 Income limits vary based on family size and home location, but there is a statewide sales price limit of $224,500.

-A separate program from the MSHDA, called MI Next Home, is designed for repeat homebuyers and is available across Michigan, with the same sales price limit of $224,500.
-It offers down payment assistance of up to the lesser of $7,500 or 4% of the sales price.
+A separate program from the MSHDA, called MI Home Loan Flex, is designed for repeat homebuyers and is available across Michigan, with the same sales price limit of $224,500.
+It offers down payment assistance of up to the lesser of $7,500 or 4% of the sales price, whichever is less.

 There are other benefits available in addition to down payment assistance.
 The MSHDA’s Mortgage Credit Certificate (MCC) program offers qualified homebuyers a federal tax credit of 20% of their annual mortgage interest payments.

-And to help Michiganders get started on the road to homeownership there’s the Individual Development Account, which provides financial education, credit counseling, homeownership counseling and more.
-But its biggest benefit is that it’s a matched savings account that can help low-income families save for homeownership.
+There’s also the Individual Development Account, which provides financial education, credit counseling, homeownership counseling and more.
+But the biggest benefit is that it’s a matched savings account that can help low-income families save for homeownership.

-If you’re already a homeowner and you need help holding on to your home there is housing education and counseling available to you free of charge.
-There’s also MSHDA’s Step Forward Michigan, which can help qualified Michiganders who are delinquent on their mortgage, property taxes or condo fees.
+If you’re already a homeowner and you need help holding on to your home, there is housing education and counseling available to you free of charge.
+Another resource is MSHDA’s Step Forward Michigan, which can help qualified Michiganders who are delinquent on their mortgage, property taxes or condo fees.
 To be eligible, you must own and live in your home, have less than $10,000 in your bank accounts and have enough income to pay future housing expenses.
 You must have experienced a qualifying event such as unemployment, divorce, a medical event, etc.

 The state of Michigan offers other resources for foreclosure prevention, and there are also local resources, particularly in hard-hit areas like Detroit.
 Several non-profits help low-income Michiganders navigate the foreclosure auction process and buy the homes they’re renting or other low-price homes.